I hope you had a great Labor Day weekend!

 Amy Ravenholt - Washington Talking Book & Braille Library (large Talking Book Library)

-Ricardo Cisneros - Braille Institute (subregional Talking Book Library)
+Ricardo Cisneros - San Franciso Public Library - Talking Books and Braille Center (subregional Talking Book Library)

 Cyndi Hammond - California Clearinghouse for Specialized Media & Technology (IRC / IMC)

 Donald Salvato - Xavier Society for the Blind (schools and special organizations)